Resend OTP

 Paying the total due is always the financially healthier option because it keeps your borrowing cost at zero during the interest-free period.

 Paying only the minimum due occasionally may help during temporary cash flow issues.
-However, doing it regularly can create several financial problems.
+However, doing this regularly can lead to several financial consequences, as outlined below:

 One of the biggest financial consequences of relying on the minimum payment is the increase in interest charges.
 Credit cards offer an interest-free period only when the entire outstanding amount is cleared before the due date.